steltenpower/PowerGists/animation.md

 🛈Ruud/brands🛈-->

 Now go talk to your research supporter about it!

-Your work can then also be exported to both dynamic (dashboards, web apps, etc.) and static formats (e.g. stone tablets now named PDF).
+If (s)he tells you to provide PDFs instead, explain it can export to formats like dashboards, web apps, presentations, and static formats including that stone tablet format.

 ENJOY!